FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 All right, cool.

-We're alive on all the platforms.
+We're live on all the platforms.

 No thumbnails, no announcements, no nothing.

-We're just on here, all right.
+We're just on here, all right?

 And the reason we're on here is because this is very important, what you guys are seeing.

-Um, as you guys know.
+Okay, as you guys know.

 Sorry.